groboclown/p4ic4idea/p4java/BUGS.md

 # List of known current bugs with the tests

+## Known Problems That Are Worked Around

-## Referencing Internal Perforce Test Servers
+### Referencing Internal Perforce Test Servers

 Many tests attempt to connect to Perforce test servers located within their firewall.
 The tests fail when a connection attempt is made.
 Work has been